-The Amazon Echo isn't just able to connect over Wi-Fi - it's a very capable Bluetooth device, too.
+Amazon's Echo smart speakers aren't just able to connect over Wi-Fi - they are also Bluetooth compatible too.

 Connect your phone to Echo and Alexa over Bluetooth